Come and study flamenco at the Flamenco School of the Taller de Músics!

 The tests include practical exercises in applied theory, instrument technique, interpretation of subjects and sight-reading.
 The curriculum is divided into three levels: First Cycle, Middle Cycle and Refresher Cycle.
 The levels, always coordinated with the rest of the subjects in the program, will be reached as the student progresses.
 Therefore, the duration will depend on the dedication and work of the student.

 A common subject for all instruments and an indispensable one to communicate with other musicians is on the foundation and structure of musical language and how to apply it to interpretative, creative, research or pedagogical practice.
 It is a collective class structured into three levels.
-The contents of this subject are rhythmic solfege, reading, ear education, music theory, listening, formal analysis, polyrhythms, dictation, transcription, repertoire and improvisation.
+The contents of this subject are rhythm, reading, ear training, music theory, listening, formal analysis, polyrhythms, dictation, transcription, repertoire and improvisation.

 In this subject you will work on the different harmonic, melodic and rhythmic forms of the principal flamenco palos.
 Furthermore, this is one of the subjects studied as part of the Orientation Course for Higher Studies (Spanish acronym – COS) for optimal preparation of the entrance tests for higher studies in the specialism of Flamenco Performance.